pivot-access-ltd/bma-offline-docs/backup/vm-host-networking.md

 You can use the MAAS UI to configure a bridge to connect a VM host to MAAS:

-1. Select the machine you want to use as a VM host.
-2. Switch to the "Network" tab.
-3. Select the network where you want to create the bridge and click "Create bridge:"
+Select the machine you want to use as a VM host, switch to the "Network" tab.
+Select the network where you want to create the bridge and click "Create bridge:"

 <a href="https://discourse.maas.io/uploads/default/original/1X/29624d737106c5bad777aee9d2c8cad9c3de7151.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/29624d737106c5bad777aee9d2c8cad9c3de7151.jpeg"></a>

-4. Configure the bridge on a subnet MAAS controls.
+Configure the bridge on a subnet MAAS controls.
 You may use any IP mode for the bridge:

 <a href="https://discourse.maas.io/uploads/default/original/1X/dd8567ff1cd76606c5ce1751e606fcfab2bc7ce2.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/dd8567ff1cd76606c5ce1751e606fcfab2bc7ce2.jpeg"></a>